scipopt/gcg/doc/resources/devs/pricing/pricing-solvers.md

 ### Mixed Integer Program Solver
 This pricing solver is simply a call of SCIP's MIP solving functionality, meaning it is no faster than the usual solving.
 This consequentially leads to poor performance on many instances.

+### GCG Solver
+This pricing solver uses GCG recursively to solve the pricing problems.
+The solver is disabled by default.
+It can be enabled by setting the maximum (recursion) depth parameter `pricingsolver/gcg/maxdepth` to a value greater than 0.
+I.e., setting this parameter to 1 means that the GCG solver is used to solve the root pricing problems, but is disabled for the nested pricing problems.
+The solver either uses a nested decomposition provided by the user, or tries to detect a structure if no nested structure information is available.

 ### HiGHS Solver
 This pricing solver uses the HiGHS shared library to solve the pricing problems.